Farms And The Benefits Of Insurance To Farmers Farmers

 Farms are one of the most important sectors in the country.
 They provide food for Americans and for people abroad.
 Running a farm requires a lot of hard work and also involves high risks.
 In order to protect your farm, you need insurance to cover possible damages.

-Some facts of farms in the United States:
+Some facts about farms in the United States:

 - There are 2.2 million farms in America and they employ more than 20 million American workers.